-McMaster Internal Deadline for applicants to submit required documents is Thursday, March 5, 2020.
+McMaster Internal Deadline for applicants to submit required documents is Monday, March 1, 2021.
 Incomplete or late applications will not be considered.
-An application is deemed complete if all application materials have been submitted by the applicant and the department to McMaster’s International Graduate Student Coordinator by the internal deadline.
+An application is deemed complete if all application materials have been submitted by the applicant and the department to the School of Graduate Studies by the internal deadline.

-All eligible applications submitted by the internal deadline will be reviewed at the institutional level and only those deemed exceptional by McMaster University will be forwarded to the Department of Foreign Affairs, Trade and Development (DFATD) for the federal competition.
+All eligible applications submitted by the internal deadline will be reviewed based on McMaster’s strategic priorities at the institutional level and only those deemed exceptional by McMaster University will be forwarded to the Department of Foreign Affairs, Trade and Development (DFATD) for the federal competition.

 Value and Duration

-- economy-class airfare, for the scholarship recipient only, to Canada by the most direct and economical route and return airfare upon completion of the scholarship;
+- airfare, for the scholarship recipient only, to travel to Canada by the most direct and economical route and return airfare upon completion of the scholarship;

 - health insurance;

-- living expenses, for the scholarship recipient only, such as accommodation, utilities and food;
+- living expenses, such as accommodation, utilities and food;

-- ground transportation expenses, including a public transportation pass; and
+- ground public transportation, including a public transportation pass; and

 To be considered for a scholarship, candidates:

-- must be citizens of one of the following eligible countries:
+- Candidates must be citizens of the following eligible countries/territories:

-- must not already be participating in a scholarship program funded by the Government of Canada;
+- already participating in an exchange scholarship program funded by the Government of Canada are not eligible;

 The following guidelines are followed for the review, assessment and selection of applications: